yuvaldori/gigaspaces-wiki-jekyll/xap100net/asynchronous-persistency-with-the-mirror.markdown

 - Configures the Space to only read data from the data source.
 This means that all destructive operations will be delegated into the database via the Mirror service.
 - Configures the Data-Grid to use a data source that is **central** to the cluster.
 This means that both primary and backup IMDG instances will interact with the same data source.

-{% refer %}See the [Space Persistency Properties](./space-persistency-advanced-topics.html#Properties) and the [NHibernate Space Persistency](./nhibernate-space-persistency.html) for full details about the EDS properties the you may configure.{% endrefer %}
+{% refer %}See the [Space Persistency Properties](./space-persistency-advanced-topics.html#Properties) and the [NHibernate Space Persistency](./hibernate-space-persistency.html) for full details about the EDS properties the you may configure.{% endrefer %}

 You **must use a Data-Grid cluster schema that includes a backup** (i.e. `partitioned-sync2backup`) when running a Mirror Service.
 Without having backup, the Primary IMDG Spaces **will not** replicate their activities to the Mirror Service.
 For testing purposes, in case you don't want to start backup spaces, you can use the `partitioned-sync2backup` cluster schema and have 0 as the number of backups - this will still allow the primary spaces to replicate their operations to the Mirror.

 If you wish to change the mirror service name please refer to [Async Persistency - Mirror - Advanced](./async-persistency---mirror---advanced.html).

+{% note %}
-{% exclamation %} Enabling replication into the mirror without starting the Mirror will generate a backlog within the primary space (and backup).
+Enabling replication into the mirror without starting the Mirror will generate a backlog within the primary space (and backup).
 Please avoid running in this configuration.
+{%endnote%}

 # The Mirror Processing Unit